-The Ontario Student Assistance Program (OSAP) is a financial aid program delivered by the governments of Ontario and Canada for post-secondary education students.
-OSAP provides eligible Ontario students with financial assistance to help pay for their tuition, books, living costs and transportation.
-It is delivered by the Ontario Ministry of Advanced Education and Skills Development, and includes both repayable loans, and non-repayable grants and bursaries.
+The Ontario Student Assistance Program (OSAP) is a financial aid program delivered by the federal and provincial government for post-secondary students.
+OSAP provides Ontario students with financial assistance to help pay for college or university.

 To be eligible for OSAP funding, you must:

 - Be a Canadian citizen, Permanent Resident or Protected Person